unicode-org/message-format-wg/exploration/expression-attributes.md

   - `translate` — A boolean `yes`/`no` indicator communicating to translators whether the expression should or should not be localised.
+    The values here correspond to those used for this property in HTML and elsewhere.

     > Example embedding a non-translatable French literal in an English message:
     >